Anja213158/devops-project/README.md

 6. Run `docker exec -it <nodeContainerID> sh` (replace <nodeContainerID> with the proper ID) to sh into the container

-7. Run `node dbSeeder.js` to seed the MongoDB database

-8. Type `exit` to leave the sh session
+7. Type `exit` to leave the sh session